-Figure 5.
-One frame of the computer-generated test sequence
+Fig. 4.
+One frame of the computer-generated test sequence.

-For our test we use two different scenarios, one pan over a city, namely "city", Fig. 5(a), and a landscape sequence obtained by moving a static image by a few pixels to provide a video sequence, namely "landscape", Fig. 5(b).
-The sequences have been chosen to reflect typical challenges in denoising natural images.
-The city sequence is dominated by horizontal and vertical edges and squares, whereas the landscape sequence has a lot of fine details that are not part of larger structures.
+dominated by horizontal and vertical edges and squares, whereas the landscape sequence has a lot of fine details that are not part of larger structures.
 In the landscape sequence, the optical low pass filter of the simulated camera has been adjusted to be less restrictive such that more high-frequency content is left in the images.
 The sequences are 16 bit data rendered in linear domain.
-To incorporate the optics of a camera system the images are multiplied in the Fourier domain with the optical transfer function of the camera.
+To incorporate the optical of a camera system the images are multiplied in the Fourier domain with the optical transfer function of the camera.
 This step takes into account the diffraction limited lens, the optical low pass filter and the pixel aperture.
-For details we refer to [21].
+For details we refer to [28].
 The rendering of the 3D scene has to provide high resolution images to avoid aliasing effects in the camera optics simulation.
-We use a resolution of $4096^2$ pixels to obtain $1024^2$ sized images as simulation output.
+We use a resolution of 4096^2 pixels to obtain 1024^2 -sized images as simulation output.
 This approach provides realistic reference data in linear domain.
-Applying the color transformation to this data, provides a display domain reference image.
+Applying the color transformation to this data provides a display-domain reference image.

-B. Test sequences
+3.2.
+Test sequences